 Mardaani 2 Inspired By Tamil Film Ratsasan?
 Rani Mukerji Reacts!

 Ever since the trailer of Rani Mukerji's 'Mardaani 2' dropped online, the anticipation around this film seems to be growing with each passing day.
-The Gopi Puthran directorial has the actress returning back on the big screen as the cop Shivani Roy and this time, she is on a chase to hunt down a serial rapist.
+The Gopi Puthran directorial has the actress returning on the big screen as the cop Shivani Roy and this time, she is on a chase to hunt down a serial rapist.

 Meanwhile, there were strong rumours about 'Mardaani 2' being inspired by Vishnu Vishal's Tamil film, 'Ratsasan'.
 The South film had Vishal essaying the role of a cop who sets out to nab a killer on the loose who ruthlessly murders school-going girls.